AdnanPobrklic/ROT-13-Encryption-/readme.md

 # Welcome to the ROT13 Encryption Website Script!

+Check the app out by clicking on this [LINK](https://decode-rot.netlify.app)

 This is a simple web application that allows you to encrypt and decrypt your messages using the ROT13 algorithm.
 ROT13 is a simple substitution cipher that replaces each letter in the alphabet with the letter 13 places down the alphabet.

 ## Getting Started: